Suranjith Seneviratne: Publications

 Seneviratne is the author of over 134 journal publications and was one of the principal investigators in the Pan-European study of adult Food Allergy (EUROPREVALL) in the UK.
-Furthermore, he has been an author of research articles published in high impact journals such as Nature Medicine, Journal of Experimental Medicine, Blood, Journal of Allergy and Clinical Immunology and the Journal of Clinical Investigation and Allergy.
+Furthermore, he has been an author of research articles published in high impact journals such as Nature Medicine, Journal of Experimental Medicine, Blood, The Journal of Allergy and Clinical Immunology and the Journal of Clinical Investigation and Allergy.
 He is currently the Principal Investigator of the STILLPAD-UK study, a prospective study of lung disease in Immunodeficiency.
 He directs the Gastrointestinal Immunology and Cancer Research Group at the Department of Surgery, Faculty of Medicine at the University of Colombo, Sri Lanka and is a member of the NIHR Bio-resource Genetic study on Primary Immunodeficiency patients Seneviratne is also involved in several molecular genetic studies on patients with Hyper IgM syndrome, LRBA deficiency, CTLA4 Haploinsufficiency, Hyper IgE syndrome, CVID, Complement deficiencies, Food Allergy and Mast Cell Activation Disorder.
 In addition Seneviratne has also contributed/involved in the following publications: